Sniper7Kills-LLC/s7k-widgets-core/README.md

             - [ ] 🚧 For 3rd party NPM packages imported via PluginOptions
             - [x] ✅ For End-User-based Import
                 - [x] File used for importing widgets should contain the definition of the widget(s) (name, height, width, etc.) along with anything required for the widget to be displayed (compiled script, script url, etc...)
-        - [ ] Ability to maintain several widgets in a single repository
+        - [x] ✅ Ability to maintain several widgets in a single repository
     - [ ] ⭐**EASY** - Export Type Definitions in This Package
     - [ ] ⭐**MEDIUM** - Create documentation site
         - [ ] Github Workflow to build + publish